-A resolution authority (the Swedish National Debt Office for Sweden) will only be permitted to use resolution powers and tools in relation to a firm if it determines that all the conditions for resolution are satisfied.
-These conditions are (a) the determination that the firm is failing or likely to fail (the 'failure condition') (which, in the case of Sweden, will be determined by the Swedish FSA); (b) there is no reasonable prospect that any solution, other than a resolution action taken in respect of the firm, would prevent the failure of the firm within a reasonable timeframe (the 'no alternative condition'), and (c) intervention through resolution action is necessary in the public interest (the 'public interest condition').
+The Swedish National Debt Office will only be permitted to use resolution powers and tools in relation to a firm if it determines that all the conditions for resolution are satisfied.
+These conditions are (a) the determination that the firm is failing or likely to fail (the 'failure condition') (which, in the case of Sweden, will be determined by the SFSA); (b) there is no reasonable prospect that any solution, other than a resolution action taken in respect of the firm, would prevent the failure of the firm within a reasonable timeframe (the 'no alternative condition'), and (c) intervention through resolution action is necessary in the public interest (the 'public interest condition').